“Do you understand that the shower pipe is leaking,” Dawn says to Ray, through the bathroom door. “How can you not be showing any concern?”

 “By Seth’s middle ages language had grown so far from the wordless understanding of her parents that Seth would catch herself humming the same sad songs as her parents did, in exactly the same way.
 She wondered how she would hear herself mourning the future this way.

 “Feeling lost, she felt she couldn’t forgive herself for not already knowing this new understanding.
-She felt mistakenly entrusted with the truth of how her parents had actually felt in those dawns and dusks suddenly absent of Cain, not just Able.
+Then she realized she had always known.
+She felt mistakenly entrusted with the truth of how her parents had actually felt in those dawns and dusks suddenly absent of their sons.

 Dawn’s ledger used to be a way for her to keep track of things, especially our home schooling.
 These years later it’s become a list of charges.
 Finally, this month, it is cheaper for me to live on the outside.
 After two years of hoping this Friday would be it, this plan will come through, I pay a deposit, plus half of November‘s rent, along with December’s rent, for a townhouse from Rissette Realty in Wilton, just up the street from Melvin’s townhouse.